 4. Have Your First Relationship Meeting

 Dedicate a time this week to have your first relationship meeting.
 The purpose of this is to ‘create agreements’ on the most important issues you have.
-These could be about the running of the house, raising the kids, money issues, sex, or just about anything.
+These could be about the running of the house, raising children, money issues, sex, or just about anything.

 5. Agreements Not Compromise

 A compromise is where one, or both of you give something up.
-An agreement is when both of you win.
+An agreement is when both of you win (or at least mostly win).
 When coming up with agreements, do it in a way where both of you are inspired by the outcome.
 Keep generating ideas until one of them meets both your needs.

-When you have your meeting get separate sheets of paper and brainstorm as many ideas as you can.
+When you have your meeting get separate sheets of paper and brainstorm ideas.
 Work towards what you do want.
 A friend of mine had a relationship meeting about sex, to his surprise she actually wants the same amount as him!
 Now they are inspired to work on this.

 6. Share Yourself.

 Openly share your likes and dislikes.
 This opens the door for your needs to be met more often.
-If you like something; in the bedroom, the kitchen, or you have other interests, tell your partner.
-If they are forced to guess what you like, they stand little chance of getting it right.
+If you like something; in the bedroom, the kitchen, or have other interests, tell your partner.
+By guessing what you like, they stand little chance of getting it right.

 Resentment comes when we aren’t getting our needs met.
-At it’s worst, we are resentful to another person for not meeting needs – that we haven’t even told them about!
-I’m not one to use the word crazy, but that’s pretty close.
+At it’s worst, we are resentful to another person for not meeting needs – they don’t even know about!
 The more you share what you want, the more likely you are to get it.

 7. Practice Radical Listening